itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

 ![standalone](images/image004.png)

 Open the `africa_pop_est_1850-1950_cleaned` file by **right-click** ➡️ "Open" (or `ctrl`+`T`).
 Some general observations:
-* there are 49 records – just a few less than the total number of African countries today (54) – so we can expect the final products to have a few regions of no data
+* there are 49 records – just a few less than the total number of African countries today (54) – so we can expect the final map to have a few regions of no data
 * for now, `gisname` field is supposed to be empty
 * `ST_region` means "Slave trade region"
 * `pop_` columns show decennial population estimates, and they don't seem to follow changes in historical geographies; rather, they're all mapped to modern territorial boundaries